 Parents are invaluable partners in attaining the goals we seek to achieve in our charter petition and our Local Control Accountability Plan (LCAP).
-The Annual Parent Satisfaction Survey data demonstrates the families are satisfied with our school with the rate of 60.5% of 4s reported.
-We know that this data is indicative of the incredible support we have received from our families.
+The Annual Parent Satisfaction Survey data demonstrates the families are satisfied with our school with the rate of 3.39 out of 4.0.